Senthilselva/SequelizedBurger/README.md

 #Sequelize Burger
-This is app resemble a to do list.
-Using Sequelize(MySQL),Handelbars
+This is app resemble a TODO list.
+Using Sequelize(MySQL)&Handelbars
 ## Installation
 	1. Clone the Repo
 	2. NPM Install